 It takes roughly 40 workers to run a race.
 FSC has the reputation of running some of the best organized races in New Hampshire, a reputation which the club is very proud.
 However, because there are only about 100 families with racers, it is imperative that parents volunteer to work rather than pay the non-worker fees.
 Sign up for races will be handled electronically this year and will take place in early December.
 Instructions for sign up will be emailed to all members in early December.

 Please make note that there are several midweek races.
 If you have a “flexible” schedule and can work those races it is a big help to the club.
-Club members with children in the race training program are expected to assist in the running of races and to accumulate a MINIMUM of 5 RACE CREDITS (although everyone is encouraged to help out more than the minimum).
-Families with U8 athlete(s) ONLY are required to work 2 race credits.
-Families not meeting this obligation will be billed $250 for the first credit not worked and $400 for each additional race credit not worked.
-Those who work will also receive a voucher which will entitle the bearer to purchase a lift ticket for any other day at a nominal price during a specified period (approximately 1 year).
+Club members with children in the race training program are expected to assist in the running of races .
+Each family will be required to fullfil a minimum number of worker credits.
+This number is TBD for the 2018-2019 season anyone with a child U10 or older will be required to fill 6 credits.
+The requirement for families who only have a child at the U8 level is 2 credits.

 IT IS THE RACE WORKER’S OBLIGATION TO FIND A REPLACEMENT WORKER IF THEY CANNOT WORK A RACE.
 LAST MINUTE CANCELLATIONS PUT THE CLUB AND OTHER WORKERS AT A SIGNIFICANT DISADVANTAGE.
 PLEASE BE COURTEOUS TO YOUR FELLOW MEMBERS.

 Families with special circumstances should speak with the President of the Club to make other arrangements.
 Supporting members without children in the program are encouraged to volunteer but not required.